Dr. Allevable and Regenerobot invite you into their laboratory as

-Dr. Allevable takes you along on a tour of the bone and points out the role it plays in replacing old bone cells with new bone cells, a process that is called regeneration.
-The bone marrow, lies at the center of the bone and manufactures new cells that can become many types of tissue.
-Medical doctors study the process of regeneration and are developing a method that uses these new cells to help the body grow new bone.
+Dr. Allevable takes you along on a tour of the bone and points out how old bone cells are constantly being replaced by new bone cells, a process that is called remodeling.
+These new cells are adult stem cells and they come from the bone marrow.
+Medical doctors study the process of regeneration to develop new methods to help the bone heal faster and stronger.

 Dr. Allevable's Unbelievable Laboratory: Bone and Cardiac Modules (trailer)